Great Mosque of Gaza: British Mandate

 Under the supervision of former Gaza mayor Sa'id al-Shawwa, it was restored by the Supreme Muslim Council in 1926-27.

 In 1928, the Supreme Muslim Council held a mass demonstration of Muslims and Christians at the Great Mosque in support for boycotting elections and participation in the Legislative Assembly of the British Mandate of Palestine government.
 To increase the number of people in the rally, they ordered all the mosques in one of Gaza's quarters to temporarily close.

 Post-1948

 The mosque in the 1950s or 1960s.

 The ancient inscriptions and bas-relief of Jewish religious symbols were chiseled away intentionally between 1973 and 1993.
 During the Battle of Gaza between the Palestinian organizations of Hamas and Fatah, the mosque's pro-Hamas imam Mohammed al-Rafati was shot dead by Fatah gunmen on 12 June 2007, in retaliation for the killing of an official of Mahmoud Abbas's presidential guard by Hamas earlier that day.

-In 2019–2020, 211 manuscripts in the library's collection were digitised.
+In 2019–2020, 211 manuscripts in the library's collection were digitised in collaboration with the British Library.

-The mosque was heavily damaged, with some sources describing it as destroyed, by Israeli bombardment during the Gaza war.
-Photographs show the central section of the mosque fully collapsed, with its minaret partially toppled.
-After the 2025 Ceasefire agreement in January, Palestinians near the area started to restore the mosque.
-As of 28 May 2025, UNESCO confirmed that the mosque was one of more than 100 cultural properties with preliminary damage, assessed on satellite imagery.